analogdevicesinc/ToF/doc/itof/windows_build_instructions.md

 * None

 ### Steps to build the SDK
-- Run the script located in: 'aditof-sdk-rework\scripts\windows' with the suitable configuration parameters. <br>
+- Run the script located in: 'ToF\scripts\windows' with the suitable configuration parameters. <br>
 The following example runs the script with generator **Visual Studio 16 2019** and configuration **Release**.
 The sdk will be built in folder: **current_script_path\build** and the dependencies will be installed in folder: **current_script_path\deps\installed**.
 Use parameter *-h* or *--help* for more information regarding the parameters.
 ```